Andrea Campbell: Third term (2020 and 2021)

 Campbell won reelection to the council in November 2019.
 She was succeeded as president by Kim Janey in January 2020.

 In June 2020, Campbell was one of the five city councilors in the minority that voted against Mayor Walsh's $3.61 billion operating budget proposal.
 She argued that it failed to include changes necessary for the city to address its racial inequality and systemic racism.
 That month, when Walsh announced the creation of a philanthropic fund focused on racial inequities, Campbell was somewhat critical.
 While she supported the creation of the fund itself and acknowledged that she believed philanthropy could play an important role, she argued that it was more important for the city to focus its own budget on such problems.
-Campbell was also critical of Walsh's coinciding move to create a new cabinet position within his administration dedicated to equity and inclusion, considering it a "duplicative position" and criticizing Walsh for not instead other "actionable ideas" to "transform inequitable systems" that had been proposed to Walsh by her and others.
+Campbell was also critical of Walsh's coinciding move to create a new cabinet position within his administration dedicated to equity and inclusion, considering it a "duplicative position" and criticizing Walsh for not instead implementing other "actionable ideas" to "transform inequitable systems" that had been proposed to Walsh by her and others.

 In July 2020, amid the George Floyd protests, Campbell proposed an ordinance to create a police oversight board.
 Ultimately, the Boston City Council voted later that year to approve a different ordinance creating an Office of Police Accountability that features a civilian police review board and oversight panel for internal affairs, which Mayor Walsh signed into law.

 In 2021, Campbell and fellow councilor Kim Janey proposed an ordinance that would have banned almost all employers in Boston from running credit checks on job seekers, arguing that credit checks are most detrimental to low-income applicants.